sofiawallq/vintage-corner/README.md

 - Success toast show up with cart items when you log in

 - Problem with storing the shopping cart when you log in during a shopping session, the cart gets emptied and I would have probably figured it out

+- For some reason my Toast message for when an item in the shopping cart is removed doesn't work and even though I've tried time and time again to fix it, I haven't been able to solve it.

+- I've also had some BIG issues with adding checkboxes to different parts of the site.
+I had one required checkbox in the checkout view that the user had to fill in to ensure that they accept the Terms and Conditions on the site, but no matter how many times I changed the code it didn't quite work with the POST-methods so instead it caused issues with fulfilling the payment process.
+So at the moment it's no longer present in the checkout view, but I am determined to get it back in there and get the whole process working.

+I also planned on having checkboxed for accepting the Privacy Policy on both the Sign up page and in the footer included in the newsletter sign-up form, but once again trouble emerged and I felt I didn't have the time to fix it.
+So again i really want them present because I know how important they are.

 ## Deployment